Sometimes the road less traveled leads to a breathtaking surprise.

 I was reminded of this in April when I went hiking in Hillsborough, North Carolina, at Occoneechee Mountain, which–if you haven’t figured out by now–is my favorite hiking destination in central North Carolina.

 I’ve been going there on a monthly basis since the summer of 2015, so there’ve been plenty of opportunities for me to discover the hidden nooks and crannies within its limits.
-Yet somehow I managed to miss the most breathtaking sight of all in the course of the past twenty-two months.
+Yet somehow I managed to miss the most breathtaking sight of all in the course of the past two years.

 I found this out when I reached the fern grove on the north side of the mountain.
 I was headed up the staircase that leads toward the quarry when I saw a path veering toward the west.
 I’d seen it before but had never paid much attention to it.
 For some reason on this occasion I decided to follow it and see where it led.